ericsund/door-monitor/README.md

 ### Setup
 * Go to apps.twitter.com and create an application.
-* Copy your consumer keys and access keys into a file called keys
+* Copy your consumer keys and access keys into a file called keys, in the repo root dir.
-* Connect and wire your Raspberry Pi
+* Connect and wire your Raspberry Pi, see http://pinout.xyz/.
+This project uses GPIO pin 12.
-* Run the Python script
+* Run the Python script: `sudo python main.py`

 ### Todo
 * Include wiring instructions